The digital skills gap is leaving workers without job opportunities and reducing the ability for companies to grow and succeed.

 So how are technology leaders across all industries addressing this issue?
 How are they thinking about sourcing, recruitment, hiring and training to ensure they have the skilled workforce they need for today and into the future, without overpaying for in-demand talent?

-.
+Our parent company Catalyte, in conjunction with Canam Research, conducted the state of the digital tech workforce survey.
 We talked with leaders at companies like Amazon, Bank of America, Cisco and Live Nation, and found that technology leaders were focused on, and concerned about, three top issues.

 The skills gap is real

 50% of companies can’t find enough qualified candidates for tech roles.
 40% can’t pay enough to attract top talent.